Buddy1998/DjangoProject/README.md

 Features of the project:

-	Registration
+	Registration  :
             Check’s weather the username, email is already taken.
             Check’s weather the confirmation password is same as the first password.

-	Login
+	Login  :
-            Displays message in case of invalid credentials given by user.
+                Displays error message in case of invalid credentials given by user.

-	 Navigation tab
+	 Navigation tab :
               Allows to navigate between the add post and the total feed pages.
 	            Log out option is provided.